Lanorius/dataset_creation/README.md

 	-a file for the ligands
 	-an interaction file
 The first two files can then be used to create embeddings or other representations for the final DTI prediction.

+building_pieces:
+This folder holds scripts that I used to piece together the actual clean up script.
+Statistics on the data were also created using these scripts.